There are three subspecies of painted turtle (Chrysemys picta) in Canada, two of which occur in Ontario.

 Current Status and Protection

-The midland painted turtle is currently listed as Special Concern under the federal Species at Risk Act (2018) and has yet to be assessed by the Committee on the Status of Species at Risk in Ontario.
-The species has been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act which offers protection to individuals but not their habitat.
+The midland painted turtle is currently listed as Special Concern under the federal Species at Risk Act (2021).
+The Committee on the Status of Species at Risk in Ontario assessed this species as Not at Risk (2020) and it has no status under the Ontario Endangered Species Act.
+The species has been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act which offers some protection to individuals and their habitat.

-The International Union for Conservation of Nature has not listed the global status of the midland painted turtle.
-The species’ status was last confirmed in 2010.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The International Union for Conservation of Nature has not yet assessed the global status of the midland painted turtle, but lists the painted turtle (of which the midland painted turtle is a subspecies) as Least Concern.
+The painted turtle’s status was last confirmed in August 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.